digitalepidemiologylab/crowdbreaks-streamer-v1/README.md

 ```

 # Contact
-In case of questions feel free to write to info@crowdbreaks.org or directly to Martin Müller (martin.muller@epfl.ch)
+In case of questions feel free to write to info@crowdbreaks.org.